 Get Started with Haystack

 Looking to realize your own vision using the most recent advances in natural language processing?
 Make sure to check out the Haystack GitHub repository.
-And if you want to connect with the great folks in our community or show off your own project, join our Slack channel.
+And if you want to connect with the great folks in our community or show off your own project, join us on Discord.